 We have good tools to address the pandemic in youth mental health.
 Let’s use them.

-We are just beginning to appreciate the long-term impact of the past two years on mental health—and especially for children and adolescents.
+We are just beginning to appreciate the long-term impact of the past two years on youth mental health—and especially for children and adolescents.
 But we already know that lockdowns, isolation, and uncertainty have contributed to increases in anxiety and depressive symptoms and that parents have been pushed to the breaking point as the crisis disrupts their fragile support networks.

 Not only has the COVID-19 pandemic caused mental health symptoms—it has revealed the lack of basic support for the emotional health of our children, who as a group are underserved by current systems.
 In a recent report on the state of youth mental health, noting the disproportionate impact on marginalized communities, the Office of the Surgeon General encourages responding with a “whole of society” approach.